Developing an Ecosystem-based Adaptation Feasibility Tool (DEFT)

 2. Stakeholder consultations: Engage with government departments, research institutions, and civil society to co-define EbA typologies and indicators.

-3. Tool development: Design the DEFT—an interactive, GIS-based tool that integrates ecological, social, and infrastructural parameters to support feasibility assessments.
+3. Tool development: Design an interactive, GIS-based tool that integrates ecological, social, and infrastructural parameters to support feasibility assessments.

 4. Capacity building and dissemination: Conduct workshops and dialogues to strengthen technical and institutional uptake of EbA in city planning.